 Throughout this section, set .
 We will introduce two sums:

-, which runs over even integers in
+This sum runs over the even integers

 Eisenstein’s Sum